 Andy & Linda

 “The age & area here attracted me.
 The first time I walked into the main cabin I was in love.
 You can't buy or create 'old' & this much history.
 It's centrally located for almost everything in this area you would want to visit.
 We are about an hour from the Grand Canyon, Sedona, & Snowbowl.
 Close to us is Bearizona, Flagstaff, hiking & historic downtown Williams with all of the festivities it has to offer.
-The pine trees are so tall & thick we can 'barely see the forest for the trees' We have a fire pit or fire ring in front of all 3 cabins.
+The pine trees are so tall & thick you can 'barely see the forest for the trees' They have a fire pit or fire ring in front of all 3 cabins.
 Mother nature provides wood just across the fence for the out door fires.
-In our reviews 'quiet' and 'peaceful' seem to be the general consensus.
-That's what it is for us.”
+In the reviews 'quiet' and 'peaceful' seem to be the general consensus.
+That's what it is to them ( The Picketts )”